tobyk100/blockly/README.md

   2. `git merge codedotorg/master`
 4. Push changes to your fork, repeat as desired.
 5. Initiate pull request on your fork's page, targeting this repository.
-6. On this repo's page, find the pull request you initiated and assign it to someone.
+6. Find the pull request you initiated and assign it to someone.
+This requires that you are a collaborator on the project.

 ### Additional Tips